The Best Knee Brace for Osteoarthritis

 Why and How Knee Braces Can Help

 Bone on bone contact and friction is the main cause of the pain and mobility issues experienced by many with OA.
-Most OA knee braces are designed to unload the joint, meaning that they reduce pressure and friction in damaged areas.
-Unloading decreases the amount of bone on bone contact in the knee, which helps to relieve pain, improve mobility, prevent further damage, and potentially promote healing.
+Most OA knee braces are designed to offload the joint, meaning that they reduce pressure and friction in damaged areas.
+Offloading decreases the amount of bone on bone contact in the knee, which helps to relieve pain, improve mobility, prevent further damage, and potentially promote healing.
 A combination of bracing and other conservative treatment methods such as exercise and weight loss can help you delay or avoid more invasive treatments like knee surgery.

 Types of Knee Brace for Osteoarthritis